KittyCAD/modeling-app/docs/kcl.md

 * `data`: `AngeledLineThatIntersectsData` - Data for drawing an angled line that intersects with a given line.
 ```
 {
+	// The angle of the line.
 	"angle": number,
+	// The tag of the line to intersect with.
 	"intersectTag": string,
+	// The offset from the intersecting line.
 	"offset": number,
+	// The tag.
 	"tag": string,
 }
 ```
 * `sketch_group`: `SketchGroup` - A sketch group is a collection of paths.
 ```
 {
+	// The id of the sketch group.
 	"id": uuid,
+	// The position of the sketch group.
 	"position": [number],
+	// The rotation of the sketch group.
 	"rotation": [number],
+	// The starting path.
 	"start": {
+	// The from point.
 	"from": [number],
+	// The name of the path.
 	"name": string,
+	// The to point.
 	"to": [number],
 },
+	// The paths in the sketch group.
 	"value": [{
+	// The from point.
 	"from": [number],
+	// The name of the path.
 	"name": string,
+	// The to point.
 	"to": [number],
 	"type": string,
 } |
 {
+	// The from point.
 	"from": [number],
+	// The name of the path.
 	"name": string,
+	// The to point.
 	"to": [number],
 	"type": string,
+	// The x coordinate.
 	"x": number,
 } |
 {
+	// The from point.
 	"from": [number],
+	// The name of the path.
 	"name": string,
+	// The to point.
 	"to": [number],
 	"type": string,
+	// The x coordinate.
 	"x": number,
+	// The y coordinate.
 	"y": number,
 } |
 {
+	// The from point.
 	"from": [number],
+	// The name of the path.
 	"name": string,
+	// The to point.
 	"to": [number],
 	"type": string,
 }],